MagnumVD/RotoForge-AI/README.md

 ### Hardware
 This addon was originally created for Windows operating systems with Nvidia cards which support CUDA acceleration.
+However since 1.0.2 linux is supported as well
+In addition to that, there is a CPU fallback if you don't have a GPU with CUDA capabilities.

 In order to learn about the required memory: The following tests were performed with an Nvidia GeForce RTX 2070 Max-Q, the dedicated Memory and GPU Memory of the machine were both tracked during the mask generation process.